University of Wisconsin–Platteville: Campus

+Since 2015, UW‐Platteville has had a written plan to guide decisions affecting the 362 acres of our campus.
+This plan "…establishes a broad scope for how we plan to oversee our land in the future and strives to responsibly invest in and steward our 120 acres of open space."

 UW–Platteville's campus has no city streets that cut through campus.
 During the 1960s, all city streets and parking lots within the campus were replaced with wide sidewalks and manicured lawns.

 UW–Platteville has 13 residence halls.
 Southwest Hall opened in the fall of 2006.
 To accommodate a rapidly growing student body, Rountree Commons opened in August 2012 and Bridgeway Commons opened in August 2013.

 Ullsvik Hall, renovated and expanded between 2006 and 2008, houses administrative offices, academic facilities, visitor center, and other support departments.
 It also has banquet and catering facilities, including the Robert I. Velzy Commons, and the Nohr Art Gallery.

-Student union

 In 2002, a new student union, the Markee Pioneer Student Center, was opened at the center of campus.
 The new location makes the student union the heart of the campus.
 The union also serves as a technology and activity hub with a large computer lab (the Bear's Den), an involvement center, and on-campus activities.
 The union houses three of eight dining complexes, the Pioneer Crossing, Pioneer Haus, and The Pioneer Perk.
 The other location for food on campus is Bridgeway Commons, located in the residence hall section of campus.
-In 2011 the student center building was named the Markee Pioneer Student Center, after former Chancellor David Markee and his wife Lou Ann.
+In 2011 the student center building was named the Markee Pioneer Student Center, after former chancellor David Markee and his wife Lou Ann.

+Campus buildings

-Organization
+Organization and administration

-The university is part of the University of Wisconsin System, and has an administrative staff headed by a Chancellor.
+The university is part of the University of Wisconsin System, and has an administrative staff headed by a chancellor.
 Its colleges are headed by deans and departments chairpersons who report to the deans.

 The university consists of three colleges that offer bachelor's and master's degrees: